PrashantMudhiraj/MyApp06/REACT_NOTES/Hooks.md

     - Hooks need to be called only inside react component/functional component.
     - Declare Hooks at the top/beginning of functional component.
     - Never create Hooks inside conditions.

+## Props Drilling

+-   Parent Comp (dummy = "test")
+    -   Child Comp
+        -   Sub Child 1 - Sub Child 2
+            -   x component - Sub x child 2 comp
+                -   y component (dummy = "test)

+## useContext createContext

+    - To avoid props drilling issue we use React Context, by using this we can maintain our state variables Globally.
+So, It can be accessible anywhere in our app.